SocialCodeInc/ssh-ecs-run-task/README.md

 **ssh-ecs-run-task** knows which options to ssh take arguments, and handles them all correctly.

+###Passing options to the `docker run` command
+All other options that appear before the double-dash '**--**' will will pass thru to the docker run command.

+    $ ssh-ecs-run-task --task ecscompose-user-registration-service--staging --add-host regsvc.com:127.0.0.1 -- <some command to start an http server>

 ###Running Batch Commands
 Batch commands that never prompt for input, will run to completion and **ssh-ecs-run-task** will stop and remove the container and terminate the ssh connection.
 So you can use it in Jenkins scripts, cron jobs and other non-interactive use-cases where you want to capture the output and know if the command succeeded or failed.